alexeyraspopov/react-coroutine/docs/Details.md

       }
     }

-Since React allows as to treat the UI as a first-class citizen, we can mix both things for the sake of solving problems that are the same in React and in just JavaScript code.
+Since React allows us to treat the UI as a first-class citizen, we can mix both things for the sake of solving problems that are the same for React and for just JavaScript code.

 This project tends to use the simplicity of functional React components and the essential mechanism of coroutines to create stateful components with data fetching colocation.